 - Engage participating physicians as leaders to drive development and operations

-- Create a sustainable business and secure favorable, value-based, health plan contracts
+- Maintain favorable, value-based health plan contracts

 - Reduce the total cost of care for a defined population

-- Improve overall patient experience of care
+- Improve overall patient experience

 - Reduce the administrative burden for physician practice reporting

-Healthcare systems across the country are evolving to realign cost, utilization, and quality incentives.
-The transformation in Washington State is impacting health plans, hospitals, physicians, and patients.
-Each stakeholder is adjusting to various changes related to the Affordable Care Act, ever-increasing costs, and growing employer and consumer demand.
+Healthcare systems across the country are evolving to realign cost, utilization and quality incentives.
+The transformation in Washington State is impacting health plans, hospitals, physicians and patients.
+Each stakeholder is adjusting to various changes related to the Affordable Care Act, ever-increasing costs and growing employer and consumer demand.
 With declining margins and high regulatory uncertainty, physicians are under increasing pressure.

-In 2013, in order to address the market pressures that impact the long-term viability of independent, physician-owned practices, the Northwest Medical Group Alliance initiated a study to determine the feasibility of creating a physician-led Clinically Integrated Network (CIN).
+In 2013, in order to address the market pressures that influence the long-term viability of independent, physician-owned practices, the Northwest Medical Group Alliance initiated a study to determine the feasibility of creating a physician-led Clinically Integrated Network (CIN).
 A CIN is “a health network working collaboratively, using proven protocols and measures, to improve patient care, decrease cost and demonstrate value to the market”.

 The Alliance determined that The Polyclinic’s Physicians Care Network (PCN) provided the best foundation for the network since it had already built much of the clinical and operational functions, staff, expertise, and experience required for its Medicare Advantage business.
 The CIN could leverage PCN’s long history of high quality care management and have physicians enhance and customize it for a commercial population.